2017 summary in technology

 1. The greatest success in 2017

-The Artificial Intelligence hasn’t weeded us out so far, we are still needed ;) More seriously: in the industry we are getting closer and closer back to the concept of functional programming.
-It has its roots in the time of the greatest mathematical achievements of German romanticism, so it is pretty mature ;)
+Artificial Intelligence hasn’t weeded us out so far, we are still needed 😉 More seriously: in the industry, we are getting closer and closer back to the concept of functional programming.
+It has its roots in the time of the greatest mathematical achievements of German romanticism, so it is pretty mature 😉

-The first functional programming language comes from early 1930’s and in a nutshell: we’re getting back to the philosophy based on logic.
+The first functional programming language comes from the early 1930s and in a nutshell: we’re getting back to the philosophy based on logic.
 It makes me want to scream: at last!

 2. The greatest failure of 2017